SEO Directory Structure: How to Organize Your Website Content for Better Rankings

 • Consider creating separate sitemaps for different content types (posts, pages, products)

-Content Audits: Regular content audits are essential for maintaining a healthy content directory.
+Content Audits: Regular content audits are essential for maintaining a healthy directory structure.
 A comprehensive audit helps you:

 • Identify underperforming content that needs improvement